 detailed and tailored collaboration agreement.
 All parties should involve their respective legal advisers to assist with this.
 Please refer to the MACH Guidelines for further information.

-owner/custodian of the material/data.
-As per the RCH delegation of authority manual, Head of Departments can sign MTAs on behalf of RCH.
-If the PI is the Head of Department they must obtain sign off from whom they report to - for example, the Executive Director.
-Otherwise the PI will need to obtain their Head of Department signature.
+As per the RCH delegation of authority manual, Head of Departments can sign MTAs on behalf of RCH, i.e. the PI will need to obtain their HoD

 MCRI have two MTA agreement templates: